sorefoot/cl-devwks-1314/README.md

 + Open up the AI Assistant

-+ Type the command:  via automation, pod [X] ping [Y] (where *X* is your pod number and *Y* is your favorite football player)  If this wasn't a shared resource you could use the command ping mbappe via automation and it would work but we should have a lot of these workflows similarly named.
++ Ask the assistant to run the workflow by typing something like:  Help me see if its alive via automation, run [X] (where *X* is the name of your workflow)  You may have to adjust the prompt to find your specific workflow automation.

-+ Confirm that it selected your workflow correctly.
++ Confirm that it selected your workflow correctly as well as any other questions it may ask.

 + Watch the AI assistant run your workflow.
 Upon successful completion, the workflow results variable will be displayed and will be available for evaluation and manipulation.